Gustaf26/django-playground/README.md

 Setting up environmental variables

-As stated above, Django runs with SQLite by default, that is, a sqlite database file will be automatically added to the root folder because that is what is stated in the settings.py file in the project folder.
+Django runs with SQLite by default, that is, a sqlite database file will be automatically added to the root folder because that is what is stated in the settings.py file in the project folder.

 In this file you will find a SECRET_KEY variable to run the db, with a value that is not to be exposed, for instance in Github.